-The ASPERA-4 (and ASPERA-3 shown in Figure 2) instrument comprises four sensors, two ENA imagers, an electron spectrometer, and ion spectrometer.
+The ASPERA-4 (and the identical ASPERA-3 shown in Figure 7) instrument comprises four sensors, two ENA imagers, an electron spectrometer, and ion spectrometer.
 The Neutral Particle Imager (NPI) provides measurements of the integral ENA flux in the energy range 0.1 - 60 keV with no mass and energy resolution, but comparatively high angular resolution at 4.6° x 11.5°.
 The Neutral Particle Detector (NPD) provides measurements of the ENA flux in the energy range 0.1 - 10 keV, resolving velocity and mass (H and O) with a coarse angular resolution.
+Thus, the NPI can be thought of as a camera providing sharp, black and white pictures, while NPD can be thought of as a camera providing blurry color pictures.

 The Electron Spectrometer (ELS) is a standard top-hat electrostatic analyzer in a very compact design with high energy resolution to achieve good photoelectron measurements.
-ELS measures electrons in an energy range 0.001 - 20 keV These three sensors are located on a scanning platform to cover ideally the full 4π sphere.

-The ASPERA instrument also contains a mass resolving sensor, IMA (Ion Mass Analyzer).
-IMA provides ion measurements in the energy range 0.01 - 30 keV/q for the main ion components (1, 2, 4, 16 amu/q) and the group of molecular ions (20 - 80 amu/q).
-The instantaneous field of view is 4.6° x 360°.
+ELS measures electrons in an energy range 0.001-20~keV These three sensors are located on a scanning platform to cover ideally the full 4π sphere.
+The Ion Mass Analyzer (IMA) provides ion measurements in the energy range 0.01-30~keV/q for the main ion components (1, 2, 4, 16~amu/q) and the group of molecular ions (20-80~amu/q).
+The instantaneous field of view is 4.6° x 360° .
 Electrostatic sweeping performs elevation coverage of + and - 45° with respect to the IMA aperture plane.

-Figure 2.
+Figure 7.
 Shown here is the ASPERA-3 experiment undergoing vibration testing.
 The main unit (right) is mounted on the top of the Mars Express spacecraft and contains the ELS, NPI, and NPD instruments mounted on a scanner.
 The IMA unit (left) is mounted on the bottom of the spacecraft.
 The ASPERA-4 experiment on Venus Express spacecraft uses mostly modified Flight Spare units from Mars Express instrumentation and will be flown is the same configuration.

-D.4.a.
-Data Analysis
+D.6.a Data Analysis